pulse2percept/pulse2percept/doc/topics/implants.rst

 Photovoltaic arrays
 ^^^^^^^^^^^^^^^^^^^

-PRIMA is a subretinal photovoltaic prosthesis developed at Stanford.
-Pixium Vision developed the clinical system; Science Corporation acquired Pixium's PRIMA assets and intellectual property in 2024.

-:py:class:`~pulse2percept.implants.retina.PRIMAPivotal` models the 378-pixel
+:py:class:`~pulse2percept.implants.retina.PRIMAPivotal` models the 378-pixel,
-device used in the pivotal PRIMAvera trial [Holz2026]_.
-The same 100 um configuration was used in the earlier first-in-human study [Palanker2020]_.
-For a hexagonal array, the row spacing is ``spacing * sqrt(3) / 2``.

-pulse2percept also includes several photovoltaic research arrays described in the literature: :py:class:`~pulse2percept.implants.retina.Lorach2015Array`, :py:class:`~pulse2percept.implants.retina.Ho2019FlatArray`, and :py:class:`~pulse2percept.implants.retina.Huang2021Array` model the arrays of [Lorach2015]_, [Ho2019]_, and [Huang2021]_.
-The plots below use the same physical scale:
+100 um subretinal array of the pivotal PRIMAvera trial [Holz2026]_, which matches the first-in-human device [Palanker2020]_.
+Three research arrays model [Lorach2015]_, [Ho2019]_, and [Huang2021]_.
+All are shown at the same
+scale:

 .. plot::